tarakanbg/vatsim_online/README.md

 icao = "LO"
 icao.vatsim_online
 ```
+When parsing the pilot stations for particular airport or area, the library will
+return the pilots that are flying **to or from** the given area or airport,
+not the current enroute stations.
+The discovery algorithm is based on **origin
+and destination**.

 ### Anatomy of method returns

 The `vatsim_online` method returns a **hash** of 2 elements: the matching atc